-The ‘Tarbut’ Movement has been active since 2006 in creating and strengthening Jewish and Israeli culture in Israel’s geographical and social periphery, out of an understanding that the presence and activity of artists and cultural personalities in these areas is the Zionist and pioneering undertaking of the 21st century.
-Via cultural and artistic endeavor, the movement seeks to reinforce our common cultural nucleus, to overcome cultural rifts, and enable an equitable approach to education, culture, and art.
-One of the features of the urban ‘Tarbut’ communities is the intergenerational creative connections that include children, youths, young and older adults, and senior citizens.
+The ‘Tarbut’ (Culture) Movement has been operating since 2006 in Israel’s socio-geographic periphery, understanding that the settlement and activity of artists and cultural figures in these areas are the Zionist and pioneering mission of the 21st century.
+Through cultural and artistic activity, the movement seeks to deepen the shared cultural core, bridge social divides, and provide equal access to education, culture, and art.
+These settlements’ cultural communities foster the formation of multi-generational creative connections, including children, youth, young adults, adults, and seniors.

 The program has three elements: